What Does The Energy Pyramid Show

 Comprehensive Overview

 The energy pyramid is closely related to other ecological pyramids, such as the pyramid of biomass and the pyramid of numbers.
 The pyramid of biomass represents the total mass of living organisms at each trophic level.
-While often similar in shape to the energy pyramid, the biomass pyramid can sometimes be inverted in certain ecosystems, such as aquatic environments where phytoplankton (the producers) have a high turnover rate.
+Which means while often similar in shape to the energy pyramid, the biomass pyramid can sometimes be inverted in certain ecosystems, such as aquatic environments where phytoplankton (the producers) have a high turnover rate.
 The pyramid of numbers represents the number of individual organisms at each trophic level.
 This pyramid can also be inverted in some cases, such as when a single large tree (the producer) supports a large number of insects (the primary consumers).

 Trends and Latest Developments